IndrajeetPatil/ggstatsplot/paper/JOSS files/paper.md

 helpful for the reader to evaluate the validity of a model if it is reported in a scholarly publication or report.
 But, given the onerous costs involved, researchers often avoid preparing information-rich graphics and exploring several statistical approaches or tests available.
-The `ggstatsplot` package in the R programming language [@base2021] provides a one-line syntax to enrich `ggplot2`-based visualizations with the results from statistical analysis embedded in the visualization itself.
+The `{ggstatsplot}` package in the R programming language [@base2021] provides a one-line syntax to enrich `{ggplot2}`-based visualizations with the results from statistical analysis embedded in the visualization itself.
 In doing so, the package helps researchers adopt a rigorous, reliable, and robust data exploratory and reporting workflow.